Sex Work, Lyme, and Healing your Trauma with Angelina Lombardo

 verbal emotional psychological and the way that you develop as a result of that really results in In my case, it was dysregulation emotional dysregulation Disassociation it wasn't safe to be in the world.
 And so one of the coping Mechanisms that happen with developmental trauma is a disassociation and it it shows up as a disorganization it

-Freddie Kimmel and Angelina Lombardo (05:40.811)
+Freddie Kimmel and Angelina Lombardo (05:40.815)

-making decisions without judgment or without a sense of self or knowing how you're making the decision.
+making decisions without judgment or without a sense of self or knowing how you're making that decision.
 So I call it trauma reaction.
 And I was struggling with chronic homelessness at the time.
 And I had really done all that I thought I could to gain employment. was, I think my first time being a homeless teenager on the streets was at age 14.

-And this was at age 22 and I found myself in the same chronic homeless position.
-No money, no food.
+And this was at age 22.
+And I found myself in the same chronic homeless position, no money, no food.
 The resources were really thin.
-I was in a shelter and I answered an ad in a newspaper and I really thought that I was answering an ad for a dancing telegrams.
+I was in a shelter and I answered an ad in a newspaper.
+And I really thought that I was answering an ad for a dancing telegrams.
 And, and it turns out it wasn't dancing telegrams.
 It was a pimp.

 And he was searching for people who could go to people's houses and perform.
 So dancing nude, and he used to tell us it's up to you.
 Whatever happens behind closed doors is your business.
 I can't condone.
 But he would say things that would elude to, but you get paid way more if you do.